chtoucas/Abc.Maybe/README.md

 - .NET Framework, all versions from 4.5 to 4.8.

-but only after we push a new package upstream, and it is not done automatically, which means that it may take some time before I discover (and fix) a failing test.
+but only after we push a new package upstream, and it is not done automatically, which means that it may take some time before a failing test is discovered (and fixed).
+Everything should work with .NET Core 1.0/1.1 too, but keep in mind that I never bothered to port the test suite to these platforms, and I do not intend to.

 ## Objectives/Features